johnsyweb/johnsyweb.github.io/_posts/2010-01-12-when-are-you-two-having-kids.markdown

 ---
 layout: post
-title: '"When are you two having kids?"'
+title: '&ldquo;When are you two having kids?&rdquo;'
 ---